Neural Embedded Mixed-Integer Optimization for Location-Routing Problems: Introduction

-Our paper capitalizes on recent developments in the MIP representation of trained neural networks \cite{tjeng2017evaluating,fischetti2018deep,grimstad2019relu,ceccon2022omlt}.
+Our paper capitalizes on recent developments in the MIP representation of trained neural networks \citep{tjeng2017evaluating,fischetti2018deep,grimstad2019relu,ceccon2022omlt}.
 To the best of our knowledge, ours is the first approach to employ a neural-embedded MIP framework for solving integrated location and routing problems.
-A preliminary version of this paper appeared as an extended conference abstract~\cite{kaleem2024neural}.
-This version did not include any detailed experimental analyses, relying on a single (and suboptimal) sampling method to train the neural surrogate.
-In contrast, this paper provides the most comprehensive results to-date, presenting extensive analyses of sampling methods, training sample requirements, routing solvers for labeled data, and pre-trained versus instance-specific neural surrogates.
+A preliminary version of this paper appeared as an extended conference abstract~\citep{kaleem2024neural}.
+This version did not include any detailed experimental or ablation analyses, relying on a single (and benchmark-specific) method to train a specific neural architecture.
+In contrast, this paper provides the most comprehensive results to-date, presenting extensive analyses of training sample requirements, neural architectures, target normalization schemes, the choice of routing solver, and the value of routing-aware location-allocation decisions across varying problem sizes.

 The remainder of the paper is organized as follows.
-Section~\ref{sec:literature} provides an overview of the relevant literature; Section~\ref{sec:problem_definition} introduces the problem definition and notation; Section~\ref{sec:neos_clrp} presents the main idea and ingredients of NEO-LRP; Section~\ref{sec:experiments} presents computational experiments and their findings; finally, Section~\ref{sec:conclusions} concludes the paper with discussions and key takeaways.
+Section~\ref{sec:literature} provides an overview of the relevant literature; Section~\ref{sec:formulation} introduces the problem definition and notation; Section~\ref{sec:neos_clrp} presents the main idea and ingredients of NEO-LRP; Section~\ref{sec:experiments} presents computational experiments and their findings; and finally, Section~\ref{sec:conclusions} concludes the paper with discussions and key takeaways.